zapier/zapier-platform/packages/cli/README.md

   display: {
     label: 'Get Paging',
-    description: 'Triggers on a new paging.'
+    description: 'Triggers on a new paging.',
   },

   operation: {
     inputFields: [],
-    perform: performPaging
+    perform: performPaging,
-  }
+  },
 };

 ```